Vervoe

 Boutique or mid-tier workforce advisory

-A specialist HR advisory, future-of-work practice, or org effectiveness consultancy — not Big 4.
-You've run engagements on your own credibility, without a household-name firm behind you.
-You're probably frustrated that your work stops at the strategy layer and never produces the individual-level evidence that would make it actionable.
+A specialist HR advisory, future-of-work practice, or org effectiveness consultancy.
+You’ve run engagements on your own credibility, without a household-name firm behind you.
+You’re probably frustrated that strategy work never gets to the skills layer – the actual measurement of whether people can do what the framework says they should.

 Consulting-to-practitioner crossover

-You did serious time in consulting — engagement manager level, running your own projects — and then moved in-house into a senior HR, talent, or transformation role.
+You did serious time in consulting – engagement manager level, running your own projects – and then moved in-house into a senior talent, OD, or transformation role.
 You have the craft and the buyer empathy.
-You know what it feels like to be on both sides of the table.
+You understand what it takes to run an engagement and what it feels like to be on the receiving end of one.

 Senior advisory or solutions role at an HR tech company

-Not an account executive — the person AEs brought into complex deals to run the strategic conversation.
-You've built practice-like functions inside a product company, operated without a big brand, and done enough upstream advisory work to know the difference between scoping an engagement and implementing one.
-You're deeply embedded in the talent technology landscape and have a view on where it's going.
+Not an account executive – the person brought into complex deals to run the strategic conversation.
+You’ve built practice-like functions inside a product company, operated without a big brand, and done the upstream advisory work of defining what a client needs before there’s anything to implement.
+You understand the gap between platform capability and client readiness because you’ve lived it.

 We’re not looking for someone whose entire career has been in-house.
-Running HR programs as a practitioner is valuable experience — but it doesn’t develop the consulting craft this role requires.
+Deep HR practitioner experience is an asset, but it doesn’t develop the consulting craft — scoping, pricing, managing the external relationship — that this role requires.

 Across all backgrounds, we’re looking for the same core attributes:

-• CHRO-level credibility.
-You can walk into a conversation with a Chief People Officer or Chief Transformation Officer and be taken seriously as a peer — not as a vendor.
+You can walk into a conversation with a Chief People Officer or Chief Transformation Officer and be taken seriously as a peer, not a vendor.

-• Solo-operator instincts.
 This is a hands-on role inside a ~22-person company.
-You'll be the person in the room, writing the frameworks, interpreting the data, and presenting findings.
-You need to be good at all of it — not just at directing others who are.
+You’ll be the person in the room, writing the frameworks, interpreting the data, presenting findings.
+You need to be good at all of it.

-• The ability to see the deeper problem.
-Buyers often present a tool need.
-The real problem is almost always bigger — a credibility gap, a change management challenge, an institutional congruence issue.
-You can hear what's not being said and reframe the conversation accordingly.
+Clients present tool needs.
+The real problem is almost always about readiness, mindset, or organizational foundations.
+You can hear what’s not being said and reframe the conversation accordingly.

-• Builder instincts.
 This is a founding role.
-You'll establish patterns, create templates, and make judgment calls that set the standard for everything that follows.
+You’ll establish patterns and make judgment calls that set the standard for everything that follows.
 That should excite you.

 What You’re Walking Into